forgestock/mrpassessment/docs/User-Training-Guide.md

 **Items with zero demand months:** When an item has months with zero demand within the analysis window, those zero values are included in the CV calculation.
 A product sold in 4 out of 12 months will have a very high CV even if the months it does sell show consistent quantities.
 The **Zero periods** column on the item list shows how many months had zero demand — use this alongside the CV to distinguish *truly erratic* demand from *seasonal/intermittent* demand.

-> **Minimum data requirement:** XYZ analysis requires at least **3 complete calendar months** of invoice data within the date range.
-Items with fewer than 3 months of data are skipped for XYZ classification and will show a blank XYZ class in the item list.
+> **Minimum data requirement:** XYZ analysis requires at least **3 complete calendar months** of issue-demand history within the date range.
 This most commonly affects newly introduced items and items that were recently added to a site's stocking policy.

+> **No demand history?
+Items default to C/Z.** After the demand-based pass, the job runs a completeness sweep: any item that has item-coverage settings at the site but no qualifying demand history is classified **C (lowest value) / Z (sporadic)** — the most conservative planning quadrant.
+The **History months** column shows 0 for these items, so you can tell a swept default apart from a statistics-based classification.
+This means planned items no longer show up as *Unclassified* in the MRP Assessment or Exception features.

+> **Cross-site fallback in downstream features:** Many downstream features (MRP Exception, Stock Level Monitor, BOM Analysis, Backlog Monitor, Kanban Monitor, Lead Time Monitor, Material Document Analysis) read ABC/XYZ class for display.
+When a row exists for an item at site A but not at site B (the site currently being processed), these features will display the class from the item's *highest-DemandMean* site as a fallback so the planner always sees an ABC/XYZ class instead of a blank.
+Only the **classifications** (A/B/C and X/Y/Z) are inherited &mdash; site-specific statistics such as `DemandMean` are never borrowed across sites, because that would distort calculations such as days-of-stock coverage or the safety stock formula.

 ### The combined 3×3 matrix